oalbastroiu/Create_AzureVMs_with_terraform/README.md

   tenant_id       = "XXXXX-XXXXX-XXXXXXXX-XXXXXXXX"

+## Backend

+The backend is configured to an Azure storage account so you need to provide the access variables in order to work: resource_group_name storage_account_name container_name key

 ## Usage

 To provision this example, populate `terraform.tfvars` with the [required variables](#inputs) and run the following commands within